Austin Huns: History

 The Austin Huns 1st, 2nd, and 3rd teams play in Division I, Division II, and Division III, respectively, within USA Rugby's club system in the Red River Conference.

-In 2019 / 2020 the Huns had one of their most successful overall club seasons in its history: the D1 side finished the season 7 wins and 2 losses in all matches, beat the Dallas Reds three times, and finished second in the league table; the D2 side finished 7 and 6 in all matches and finished in the middle of the D2 table, and the D3 side finished 7 - 3 and placed second in the league table.
-In addition to finishing an outstanding 21 and 11 overall in Men's competition, the Huns Youth Rugby Program also fielded 170 youth participants for the spring season.
-Total Huns in action for 2019/2020 were greater than 260 participants, making the Huns one of the largest and most successful clubs in the USA.
-Unfortunately 15s playoffs and Summer 7s were canceled in 2020 due to Covid 19.
+In 2019/2020 the Huns had one of their most successful overall club seasons in its history: the D1 side finished the season 7–2 overall, beat the Dallas Reds three times and finished second in the league table; the D2 side finished 7–6 and finished in the middle of the D2 table, and the D3 side finished 7-3 and placed second in the league table.
+In addition to finishing 21–11 overall in Men's competition, the Huns Youth Rugby Program also fielded 170 youth participants for the spring season.
+The total number of Huns in action for 2019/2020 was greater than 260 participants, making the Huns one of the largest and most successful clubs in the USA.
+The 15s playoffs and Summer 7s were canceled in 2020 due to the COVID-19 pandemic.

-In August, 2019, the Austin Huns RFC welcomed its second class of inductees into the Huns Hall of Fame.
+In August 2019, the Austin Huns RFC welcomed its second class of inductees into the Huns Hall of Fame.